 Where are you located?

 Our base is located about 10 minutes outside of Paihia.
-Essentially this in only where we store the kayaks, vehicles and the gear.
+Essentially this is only where we store the kayaks, vehicles and the gear.
 This is why we pick up for our day tours or meet on the beach for our Haruru falls tour.
 For rentals we drop them off where needed which makes it lots easier for our customers.
-If you want to talk the best is to CALL or EMAIL and we will help you with any questions you might have.
+Our Bay of Islands tours are outstanding for groups, as are our Bay of Islands tours from cruise ships.
+If you want to talk the best is to call or email us and we will help you with any questions you might have.

 What Kayaks do you use?